Signatures of quantum phase transitions after quenches in quantum chaotic one-dimensional systems: Summary and discussion

 \section{Summary and discussion}

 In summary, we have shown that local observables can be used to locate the ferromagnetic to paramagnetic quantum phase transition in the ANNNI chain (a nonintegrable model) both at intermediate times after a quench and at long times after thermalization.
 The initial states for our quenches were chosen to be ground states of the ANNNI chain deep in the ferromagnetic phase.
 We explored the effect that changing the magnitude of the quench and starting from initial finite temperature states has in many of our conclusions, and showed that our conclusions are robust against those changes.
+We also discussed potential experimental tests, as well as the applicability of our protocol to detect topological quantum phase transitions.

-The fact that intermediate-time dynamics, following quenches whose initial states are ground states far from a quantum phase transition, provide a way to locate the quantum phase transition is promising for experiments with ultracold quantum gases~\cite{bloch_dalibard_review_08, esslinger_review_10} and ions~\cite{leibfried_blatt_03, islam_edwards_11}.
+More generally, the fact that intermediate-time dynamics, following quenches whose initial states are ground states far from a quantum phase transition, provide a way to locate the quantum phase transition is promising for experiments with ultracold quantum gases~\cite{bloch_dalibard_review_08, esslinger_review_10} and ions~\cite{leibfried_blatt_03, islam_edwards_11}.
 In those experiments, it is usually straightforward to prepare ground states far away from quantum phase transitions but it is much more challenging to prepare them close to the transitions.
 The latter is needed to locate the quantum critical point via traditional measurements of the system in equilibrium.
 Also, not needing to wait long times to observe signatures of the quantum phase transition in the dynamics after the quench is important because, due to heating and other undesirable effects, keeping the dynamics coherent in the experiments becomes increasingly challenging as the evolution time increases.

-We stress that the dynamics studied in this work is within reach in current experiments.
-In particular, the considered quantum quenches in the ANNNI model appear feasible using Rydberg dressing for ultracold atoms in optical lattices~\cite{2016Zeiher, 2017Zeiher}.
-Rydberg-dressed atoms exhibit a soft-core interaction potential, which is approximately constant below a threshold distance between two atoms and decays quickly beyond the threshold in a $d^{-6}$ fashion as a function of distance $d$~\cite{2016Zeiher}.
-Thus, it is possible to tune the relative strength of nearest and next nearest neighbor interactions in such a way that further distant interactions can be approximately neglected due to the fast decay of the interaction potential at larger separations.
-Further, it is straightforward to also realize the necessary transverse field, to initialize the system in fully-polarized product states~\cite{2016Zeiher}, and to measure the correlation functions defined in Eq.~\eqref{Cx}~\cite{2017Zeiher}.